 Incidentally, a restriction on gambling activities may benefit the budget of the state.18

 Moreover, restrictions must also serve to limit betting and gaming activities in a consistent and systematic manner.
-Member States' authorities cannot invoke public order concerns relating to the need to reduce opportunities for betting to justify restrictive measures, while at the same time inciting and encouraging consumers to participate in lotteries, games of chance and betting to the financial benefit of the public purse.19 This concern to reduce opportunities for gambling or to fight gambling-related crime must not only be met at the time of its adoption, but also thereafter.
-National courts must thus adopt a dynamic approach when assessing the proportionality and consistency of a measure.20
+Member States' authorities cannot invoke public order concerns relating to the need to reduce opportunities for betting in order to justify restrictive measures, while at the same time inciting and encouraging consumers to participate in lotteries, games of chance and betting to the financial benefit of the public purse.19 The Court confirmed this in Berlington Hungary e.a..20 The concern to reduce opportunities for gambling or to fight gambling-related crime must not only be met at the time of its adoption, but also thereafter.
+National courts must thus adopt a dynamic approach when assessing the proportionality and consistency of a measure.21

-It is thereby for the Member State wishing to rely on an objective capable of justifying a restriction to supply the court called on to rule on that question with all the evidence to enable the court to be satisfied that the measure does indeed comply with the requirements deriving from the principle of proportionality.
+It is thereby for the Member State wishing to rely on an objective capable of justifying a restriction to supply the court called on to rule on that question with all the evidence of such a kind as to enable the court to be satisfied that the measure does indeed comply with the requirements deriving from the principle of proportionality.

-It has recently been confirmed by the Court that it is for the national courts to carry out a global assessment of the circumstances in which restrictive legislation was adopted and implemented.21 If a Member State is not able to produce studies serving as the basis for the adoption of the legislation at issue, it does not deprive that Member State of the possibility of establishing that an internal restrictive measure satisfies those requirements.22 Within this context of a restrictive market approach, the theory of 'controlled expansion' developed in Placanica came as a correction.
+It has recently been confirmed by the Court that it is for the national courts to carry out a global assessment of the circumstances in which restrictive legislation was adopted and implemented.22 If a Member State is not able to produce studies serving as the basis for the adoption of the legislation at issue, it does not deprive that Member State of the possibility of establishing that an internal restrictive measure satisfies those requirements.23 Within this context of a restrictive market approach, the theory of 'controlled expansion' developed in Placanica came as a correction.
 The objective of drawing players away from clandestine betting and gaming – and, as such, activities that are prohibited – to activities that are authorised and regulated, may be entirely consistent with a policy of controlled expansion.
-But, in order to make the operators active in the sector subject to control and to channel the activities of betting and gaming into the systems thus controlled, authorised operators must be able to represent a reliable, and at the same time attractive alternative to a prohibited activity.
-This may as such necessitate the offer of an extensive range of games, advertising on a certain scale and the use of new distribution techniques.23 This was later confirmed in Pfleger.24
+But, in order to make the operators active in the sector subject to control and channelling the activities of betting and gaming into the systems thus controlled, authorised operators must be able to represent a reliable, and at the same time attractive, alternative to a prohibited activity.
+This may as such necessitate the offer of an extensive range of games, advertising on a certain scale and the use of new distribution techniques.24 This was later confirmed in Pfleger.25

-The Court later confirmed the possibility of controlled expansion with a view to protecting consumers to the extent that there is a large illegal market.25 This was previously also held, but in a slightly different way, by the EFTA Court.26
+The Court later confirmed the possibility of controlled expansion with a view to protecting consumers to the extent that there is a large illegal market.26 This was previously also held, but in a slightly different way, by the EFTA Court.27

 ii The monopoly and licence systems

-Both the conferral of exclusive rights to a single body27 (the monopoly system) and the attribution of licences28 (the licence system) have been recognised by the Court as potentially proportionate measures to reach the objectives of limiting exploitation of the human passion for gambling in order to avoid the risk of crime and fraud related to games of chance.
+Both the conferral of exclusive rights to a single body28 (the monopoly system) and the attribution of licences29 (the licence system) have been recognised by the Court as potentially proportionate measures to reach the objectives of limiting exploitation of the human passion for gambling in order to avoid the risk of crime and fraud related to games of chance.

-Limited authorisation of gambling must indeed reflect a concern to bring about a genuine diminution in gambling opportunities.29 Equally, the co-existence of a monopoly for certain games of chance and concessions to private operators for other games of chance can be a proportionate measure in light of the objectives pursued.30
+Limited authorisation of gambling must indeed reflect a concern to bring about a genuine diminution in gambling opportunities.30 Equally, the co-existence of a monopoly for certain games of chance and concessions to private operators for other games of chance can be a proportionate measure in light of the objectives pursued.31

 A monopoly system can be in conformity with EU law, as is clear from the following case law of the Court.

-It has even been held, both by the EFTA Court32 and the Court,33 that a monopoly system sometimes serves the aim of fighting addiction related to gambling more effectively than would be the case with a system authorising the business of operators that would be permitted to carry on their business in the context of a non-exclusive legislative framework.
+It has even been held, both by the EFTA Court33 and the Court,34 that a monopoly system sometimes serves the aim of fighting addiction related to gambling more effectively than would be the case with a system authorising the business of operators that would be permitted to carry on their business in the context of a non-exclusive legislative framework.

-In Dickinger and Ömer, the Court specifically recognised the legality of a monopolistic gambling model with regards to online gambling.36
+In Dickinger and Ömer, the Court specifically recognised the legality of a monopolistic gambling model with regards to online gambling.37

 Licence or concession system

-There is consistent case law that national legislation that prohibits operating activities in the betting and gaming sector without a licence or police authorisation issued by the state constitutes a restriction on the freedom of establishment and the freedom to provide services.48 However, the Court confirmed in Biasci and Rainone that Member States are allowed to set out the obligation to be granted a concession and a police permit in order to open betting activities.49
+It is consistent case law that national legislation that prohibits operating activities in the betting and gaming sector without a licence or police authorisation issued by the state constitutes a restriction on the freedom of establishment and the freedom to provide services.49 However, the Court confirmed in Biasci and Rainone that Member States are allowed to set out the obligation to be granted a concession and a police permit in order to open betting activities.50

-In Engelmann the Court ruled that a limitation of the number of concessions can be justified as it enables a limitation on gambling opportunities, and thus allows for the attainment of a public interest objective.
-Limiting the licence duration for a casino to 15 years can also be justified having regard to the concessionaire's need to have a sufficient length of time to recoup the investments required by the setting up of a gaming establishment.50
+In Engelmann, the Court ruled that a limitation on the number of concessions can be justified as it enables a limitation on gambling opportunities, and thus allows for the attainment of a public interest objective.
+Limiting the licence duration for a casino to 15 years can also be justified having regard to the concessionaire's need to have a sufficient length of time to recoup the investments required by the setting up of a gaming establishment.51

 It is also possible that a Member State subjects certain types of games of chance to a public monopoly, while others are subject to a system of authorisations granted to private operators.
-This has recently been confirmed by the Court in Stanley International Betting Ltd. The Court stated that national legislation allowing a sole concessionaire model for management of the computerised Lotto and other fixed-odds numerical games, when for other games, prediction games and betting a multiple concessionaire model applied, is compatible with Articles 49 and 56 TFEU.52
+This has recently been confirmed by the Court in Stanley International Betting Ltd. The Court stated there that national legislation that allowed a sole concessionaire model for management of the computerised Lotto and other fixed-odds numerical games, whereas for other games, prediction games and betting a multiple concessionaire model applied, is compatible with Articles 49 and 56 TFEU.53

 Such a system of dual organisation of the market for games of chance exists in many Member States, where there will often be the coexistence of a monopoly lottery operator with licence holders for other types of games of chance (e.g., casinos or sports betting).